RSJ Installation Cost

 The cost of installing an RSJ will vary greatly depending on the size of the beam, your particular property, whether utilities need to be relocated, and where you are based in the UK.
 This includes the cost of hiring a structural engineer, plastering, skip hire, the cost for building control approval, materials, and labour for the installation.

-Before getting a quote for an RSJ installation, you need to remember that part of installing an RSJ are the expert calculations required from a structural engineer.
+Before getting a quote for an RSJ installation, you need to remember that part of installing an RSJ is the expert calculations required from a structural engineer.
 Plus, you then need a skilled builder to carry out the work properly to the engineer’s calculations.

 Most of the work can be carried out by an experienced local builder, but you will also need a structural engineer and possibly an electrician and a plumber, depending on the location of the RSJ.
-Most people handle the final decorating work themselves but some will also need the services of a painter and decorator.
+Most people handle the final decorating work themselves, but some will also need the services of a painter and decorator.

 If you are looking for the cost of an RSJ alone, you may want to know how much a steel beam RSJ costs per metre.
-An RSJ costs approximately £50 - £100 per metre.
+An RSJ costs approximately £50 to £100 per metre.

 You can purchase an RSJ as supply only, however, it is not recommended that you take on the job of installing the RSJ by yourself.
-The calculations involved with installing an RSJ are complex and only a professional can provide the appropriate calculations on how much weight can be distributed across your RSJ.
+The calculations involved with installing an RSJ are complex, and only a professional can provide the appropriate calculations on how much weight can be distributed across your RSJ.

-The table below indicates the supply only costs for different elements you may need for an RSJ job.
+The table below indicates the supply-only costs for different elements you may need for an RSJ job:

 ---|---|